sbastidasr/Notebooks/js.md

 ### Power Constructor

-- using a singleton module pattern in a constructor and we have a power constructor
+-using a singleton module pattern in a constructor and we have a power constructor

 ```js
 function powerConstructor(){